 Above: CEO Clive Wigley welcoming new Trustee Maxine on board

 We are always on the look out for people with a wide range of skills and enthusiasm to help steer the organisation.

 We are looking to recruit new enthusiastic Trustees/Board members for our forward thinking charitable organisation.
 We are seeking the right person as a representative from any of the following areas; County Durham, Northumberland and also Cumbria.

-As a member of the Board you will work closely with the Chair of the Board, Cate Grimes and Oaklea’s Chief Executive, Clive Wigley, as well as the rest of the Executive Team to help shape the strategic direction of the company, including budget scrutiny, analysis of income & expenditure reports, and review of new project costings.
+As a member of the Board you will work closely with the Chair of the Board, Andy Scott and Oaklea’s Chief Executive, Clive Wigley, as well as the rest of the Executive Team to help shape the strategic direction of the company, including budget scrutiny, analysis of income & expenditure reports, and review of new project costings.

 Oaklea recompenses Trustees for valid travel and subsistence expenses incurred on approved Oaklea business.